ehouse/kackle/src/blog/basic-smtp-email-server.md

 title: Basic SMTP Email Server
 author: Ethan House
 date: November 5, 2014
+summary: Summary and setup of a fully featured OpenSMTP mail server.
 ---

 Running your own mail server can seem intimidating at first but once the